cyanidemilkshakee/kinder/README.md

 # Kinder

-Kinder is a campus-exclusive social discovery, friendship, and dating platform designed for undergraduate students.
-It provides a secure, verified environment for students to meet like-minded peers, send anonymous confessions, and match based on shared relationship intents.
+Kinder is a social discovery, friendship, and dating platform designed for undergraduate students.
+It provides a secure environment for students to meet like-minded peers, send anonymous confessions, and match based on shared relationship intents.

 ## 🌟 Key Features